alif898/jellyfin-home-setup/INSTRUCTIONS.md

 Jellyseerr uses Proton VPN to ensure connections to the external APIs required by Jellyseerr.
-Proton VPN is run via Gluetun and once a health check passes, Jellyseerr will be initialized. scraparr utilises the `.env` file to search for the *arr stack applications.
+Proton VPN is run via Gluetun and once a health check passes, Jellyseerr will be initialized.

+scraparr utilises the `.env` file to search for the *arr stack applications.
 Prometheus is configured using `/prometheus/prometheus.yml`.
 Connecting to Prometheus from Grafana is done directly on its UI after successful launch.

+Whisper is also run on Docker, using the Whisper Automatic Speech Recognition (ASR) Webservice API [project](https://github.com/ahmetoner/whisper-asr-webservice).
+Specifically, the [faster_whisper](https://github.com/SYSTRAN/faster-whisper) implementation is used as it is more computationally efficient.

 To run the Docker setup:
 ```